 New staff received a thorough induction which included classroom based learning and shadowing experienced members of the staff team.
-The induction was comprehensive and included key topics on nutrition, reducing falls and dementia.
+The induction was comprehensive and included key topics on learning disability and dementia.
 The induction was focussed on the whole team approach to support people to achieve the best outcomes for them.
-One staff member told us "The induction was really good, I got to know the residents really well before I worked on my own and the manager was always available for me once I did start working on my own."
+One staff member told us "The induction was really good, at the end of it if I wasn't comfortable in working on my own I could have had more shadow shifts."

 Training was delivered by a mixture of face to face and e-learning modules and the providers mandatory training was refreshed annually.
 Staff were provided with the opportunity to obtain a recognised care qualification through the Qualifications and Credit Framework (QCF).
-Training was also available from the district nurses for specific health related needs.
+Training was also available from the Community Team for People with Learning Disabilities for individual needs specific to learning disabilities.
 Staff we spoke with were positive about the training received and confirmed that the training was a combination of online and classroom based training.

 People's needs were met by staff that received regular supervision and received an annual appraisal.
-We saw that supervision meetings were available to all staff employed at the home.
+We saw that supervision meetings were available to all staff employed at the home, including permanent and 'bank' members of staff.
 The meetings were used to assess staff performance and identify ongoing support and training needs.
-Staff said "We talk about training and what support I may need."
-Another member of staff said "I have regular supervision; the manager always gives us feedback on how we are doing."
+Staff said "We talk about training and people's changing needs in supervision, I look forward to it."
+Another member of staff said "I have regular supervision, the manager has also been really supportive with some personal issues I have had."
 The manager and staff were aware of their responsibilities under the Mental Capacity Act 2005 (MCA 2005) and the Deprivation of Liberty Safeguards (DoLS) code of practice.
 Best interest decisions had been recorded in care plans and people had been included in these decisions.
+We saw that applications had been made for people who required a DoLS to be in place and they were waiting for the formal assessments to take place.

 People were supported to eat a balanced diet that promoted healthy eating.
 Meals and mealtimes were arranged so that people had time and space to eat in comfort and at their own speed and liking.
-One person said "the food is lovely, we can have what we want and it is always freshly cooked; sometimes I have a cooked breakfast" People were relaxed at shared mealtimes and told us they had made choices about their menu.
-Another person said "we don't have a menu for tea time, we have anything we want, hot or cold the choice is ours."
+People were relaxed at shared mealtimes and had made choices about their menu.
+Menus were provided in a pictorial format and a pictorial menu book had been put together to assist people with choosing their meals.
+One person told us "I love the food here and sometimes we go with the cook to the shops to buy fresh vegetables."

-The staff were knowledgeable about people's food preferences and dietary needs, they were aware of good practice in relation to food hygiene and this was promoted by signage around the kitchen.
+The Chef was knowledgeable about people's food preferences and dietary needs, they were aware of good practice in relation to food hygiene and this was promoted by signage around the kitchen.
 People were referred to the Speech and Language Therapy Team if they had difficulties with swallowing food and if required referrals were made to the NHS Dietician.
 Care plans contained detailed instructions about people's individual dietary needs, including managing diabetes, dysphagia [swallowing difficulties] and maintaining adequate hydration.

 People's healthcare needs were carefully monitored and detailed care planning ensured care could be delivered effectively.
 Care Records showed that people had access to community nurses, GP's and were referred to specialist services when required.
-One person said" if I don't feel very well the staff always ask me if I want to see the doctor and if I do they always take me the same day."
 Care files contained detailed information on visits to health professionals and outcomes of these visits including any follow up appointments.